pypeit/PypeIt/doc/spectrographs/lris.rst

 slitless pixelflat file name to the :ref:`pypeit_file` as shown above.
 Consider sharing your slitless pixelflat file with the PypeIt Developers.
 See more in :ref:`generate-pixflat`.

-To generate slitless pixelflat, we recommend using twilight flats taken about 10 minutes after sunset.
+To generate slitless pixelflat, we recommend using twilight flats.
+As these are taken on the twilight sky, it is important to dither between exposures to avoid bright stars from landing in the same part of the detector.
+Related, it is best to take these as close to sunset (or sunrise) as possible (about 10 minutes after/before sunset/sunrise) so that one can use the shortest exposure time possible (3s for LRIS given its shutter).

 Internal flats may be too bright and need to be tested.
 Our recommended recipe for taking twilight flats is:

    1. Point away from the Galaxy (i.e. avoid stars)
    2. Select the desired setup for your spectroscopy
    3. Remove any selected slitmask/longslit
-   4. Expose for 2s
+   4. Expose for 3s
    5. Check counts and make sure you have more than 40,000
    6. Offset by ~1' and 1' in NE
    7. Repeat 4-6, increasing the exposure each time you dip below 30,000 counts or so